falldamagestudio/UberLogger-Stackdriver/README.md

 The time between posting an exception message and seeing it in the Error Reporting view seems to be between 1 and 10 seconds when doing small-scale tests.

+If a game client spams log messages at a high rate, it will result in rate limiting on the client side.
+More and more messages get queued up within the client, until either the client quits or the enqueue rate drops again.

 ## Scalability

 Each game client is by default configured to post any messages once every second.
 The Cloud Function takes 300ms to execute in the average case.
 Cloud Functions have [a quota](https://cloud.google.com/functions/quotas) of max 400c concurrent invocations.
 Stackdriver Logging has [a quota](https://cloud.google.com/logging/quota-policy) of max 500 write calls per second.
 The bottleneck is therefore with 500 concurrent clients spamming messages to the system non-stop, or with 150.000 concurrent clients that encounter errors once every 5 minutes.